Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Jan 08 2026
+Last update on Fri Jan 09 2026

-**358 day before 2027 ⏱**
+**357 day before 2027 ⏱**

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️